shishnk/weather-bot-api/README.md

 1. **TelegramApi:** A service responsible for handling user requests via the Telegram bot.
 2. **DatabaseService:** A service responsible for database operations, including storing and retrieving user data and their requests.
 3. **WeatherService:** A service responsible for fetching weather information from an external source.

+## Weather API
+The [wttr.in](https://github.com/chubin/wttr.in) is used to provide weather, which is  a console-oriented weather forecast service that supports various information representation methods like terminal-oriented ANSI-sequences for console HTTP clients (curl, httpie, or wget), HTML for web browsers, or PNG for graphical viewers.

 ## Architecture